-With a BSc (Hons) in Environmental Science and a Masters in Environmental Law, Jessica Sansom is Head of Sustainability at Innocent Drinks, the number one smoothie brand in the UK.
-Jessica is in great demand as a conference speaker, focusing on topics such as sustainabilty, the environment and corporate social responsibility.
+With a BSc (Hons) in Environmental Science and a Masters in Environmental Law, Jessica Sansom is the former Head of Sustainability at Innocent Drinks, the number one smoothie brand in the UK.

-Jessica Sansom is responsible for the company's commitment to become a model of sustainable capitalism - working not only to negate the business' major impact areas through ethical purchasing, resource efficiency and sustainable packaging but also to develop a future business model that will ensure the long term viability of the business whilst bringing value to meeting global sustainability challenges.
+Jessica Sansom was responsible for the company's commitment to becoming a model of sustainable capitalism - working not only to negate the business' major impact areas through ethical purchasing, resource efficiency and sustainable packaging but also to develop a future business model that will ensure the long term viability of the business whilst bringing value to meeting global sustainability challenges.

 The Innocent Story...

-As Head of Sustainability at Innocent Drinks Jessica Sansom is in great demand as a conference speaker, focusing on topics such as sustainability, the environment and corporate social responsibility.
+As the former Head of Sustainability at Innocent Drinks Jessica Sansom is in great demand as a keynote conference speaker, focusing on topics such as sustainability, the environment and corporate social responsibility.

 Jessica’s key speech topics include: